 This worried both his parents and his coaches, who had been impressed with the boy’s mental and physical growth since the beginning of the school year.
 It wasn’t that they wanted him tackling kids and breaking arms.
 None of them did, but they saw how he responded and matured to the sports program, and they still saw how much he enjoyed staying on the off-season exercise program.
 While he was too young for serious weights, he did a lot of running, pushups, and sit ups, and he started to really get into the monkey bars as well as going swimming with his father, but he didn’t seem into lining up on the field again.

 Finally, his mom, Linda, realized that there was a good option for him.

 “Why don’t we send him to spend some time with my uncle Bart in Minnesota?”

 “The one with the horse farm?”
 Anthony, his father, asked.

 “Why not?
-There’s woods and animals and a huge lake for swimming, and he gets all of the attention instead of dividing things between five people, plus we can have some us time while Mary is at camp and Donald is with his grandparents.”
+There’s woods and animals and a huge lake for swimming, and he gets all of the attention instead of dividing things between five people, plus we can have some us time while Mary is at camp and Donovan is with his grandparents.”

 “You don’t think the bears will get him, do you?” his father joked.

 “I’m sure Bart can keep him safe.
 He still has all of his old military skills and connections.
 Any bear would have to be stupid to mess with him.

 “It works for me if Bart will take him.”